samtipton/congregation-roster/README.md

 ### Explanations of /data csv files

-1. `men.csv`: contains all men available for duty scheduling in the first column, the other columns are the duties to be scheduled for, cell values of a `1` indicate that that man may be assigned a task
+1. `prefs.csv`: contains all men available for duty scheduling in the first column, the other columns are the duties to be scheduled for, cell values of a `1` indicate that that man may be assigned a task

 2. `exclusions.csv`: this file is an adjacency matrix of duties.
 If a cell value contains a 1, this indicates this duty should not be assigned to the same man.